h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_29_explanation.md

 - The 0-1 loss function leads to a decision threshold of $p = 0.5$, meaning we predict the most likely class.
 - The asymmetric loss function, which penalizes missed opportunities more than wasted effort, leads to a lower threshold of $p = \frac{1}{3}$, making us more inclined to predict that students will pass.
 - For a probability of $p = 0.4$, the 0-1 loss function would lead us to predict fail, while the asymmetric loss function would lead us to predict pass.
-- Incorporating a prior belief that 70% of students pass (using MAP estimation) shifts the decision thresholds to $p = 0.3$ for 0-1 loss and $p = 0.176$ for asymmetric loss, making us more likely to predict pass in both cases.
+- Incorporating a prior belief that 70% of students pass (using MAP estimation) shifts the decision thresholds to $p = 0.3$ for 0-1 loss and $p = 0.1765$ for asymmetric loss, making us more likely to predict pass in both cases.
-- With MAP estimation and $p = 0.4$, we would predict pass for both loss functions, demonstrating how prior beliefs can change our decisions.
+- With MAP estimation and $p = 0.4$, the posterior probability becomes $p_{MAP} = 0.6087$, which exceeds both decision thresholds and leads us to predict pass for both loss functions, demonstrating how prior beliefs can change our decisions.
 - This demonstrates how incorporating domain-specific costs into our loss functions and prior knowledge into our decision process can lead to different, and potentially more appropriate, decisions.

 By understanding how to derive and apply optimal decision rules for different loss functions and how to incorporate prior beliefs through MAP estimation, we can make better predictions that align with the specific priorities, cost structures, and domain knowledge of our application context.